nss-day-cohort-52/exomine-dolphin-panthers/README.md

 # Exomine

-This project has you building an application that lets governors of different colonies in our Solar System purchase minerals from various mining facilities that human have established.
+This application is a NSS group project, worked on by Sean Derevjanik, Melissa Fox, and Ross Stovenour.

 ## Learning Objectives

-Completing the project is not your objective.
-Your focus is to building the following skills and deepen your knowledge of the concepts.
+Completing the project was not the objective.
+The focus was building the following skills and deepening knowledge of the concepts.

 1. Collaboration (are you helping your team succeed)
 1. Productivity (are you wasting too much time before asking for help)